 If you’re looking to borrow money and aren’t sure how to spot a loan shark, we’re here to help!
 We’ve put together this post to explain all the red flags that signal you could be dealing with a loan shark and what to do if one tries to bite.

-Remember, if you’re an NHS or public sector worker who’s looking for an affordable loan, you can borrow from us.
+Remember, if you’re a public sector worker who’s looking for an affordable loan, you can borrow from us.
 So get in touch now or keep reading to learn about safe alternatives to loan sharks.

 What are loan sharks?

 Loan sharks are illegal lenders who offer loans with extremely high interest rates, usually to people who are desperate or facing financial hardship.
 They generally have very harsh collection terms.